Adhir Ranjan defends Oppn's decision to boycott Constitution Day celebrations, says it was 'party-specific' event | Law-Order

 - India

-Stating that the Constitution Day celebration is a 'specific party' event, Congress leader Adhir Ranjan Chowdhury on Friday said if it is a Constitution day, then the government should have allowed everybody on the occasion.
-"If it has been a Constitution day, then the government, then the government should have allowed everybody on the occasion.
+Stating that the Constitution Day celebration is a 'specific party' event, Congress leader Adhir Ranjan Chowdhury on Friday said if it is a Constitution day then the government should have allowed everybody to speak on the occasion.
+"If it has been a Constitution day then the government should have allowed everybody to speak on the occasion.
 Only three-four people in the government will on this not occasion is not right.
 It is not a government function but a party-specific event," Chowdhury said.

 Several Opposition parties including Congress boycotted the Constitution Day celebrations today at Central Hall of Parliament.
 Speaking on the withdrawal of three farm laws, Chowdhury said that this is the "rollback" government.